slatedocs/slate/source/includes/_motionenginepackets.md

 #define SittingStanding 0x0C //sitting/standing tracker
 #define LockHeadingRef 0x0D //locks the current magnetometer data to the reference 0 degrees heading angle
 #define SetAccRange 0x0E //sets the accelerometer full-scale range
+#define DisableAllStreaming 0x0F //disables all the streaming options in the motion engine
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.